 Sugars and syrups

-These are made from pure unrefined sugar cane, which means that the colour and flavour naturally present in the sugar cane has not been refined out to make the sugar pure white.
+Unrefined sugars: These are made from pure unrefined sugar cane.
+This means the colour and flavour that is naturally present in sugar cane has not been refined out to make the sugar pure white.
 The most recent addition to this range is unrefined icing sugar.
 I love its flavour and pale-caramel colour when made into icing, and so would now tend not to use white.
 Golden caster sugar is another favourite I use for baking .
 Important exceptions to this general recommendation are sugar for making caramel, for perfect white meringues, and to ensure a bright colour when making jams: in these cases you should use conventional white sugar.